• Skip to primary navigation

 Tips

-• Prepare muffin tin - Make sure to spray your muffin tin well with baking spray or line with paper liners.
+• Prepare muffin tin – Make sure to spray your muffin tin well with baking spray or line it with paper liners.

-• Let cool completely before removing from pan if not using a paper liner.
+• Let cool completely before removing from the pan if not using a paper liner.
 This will keep it from sticking to the pan.

-• Don't store in the refrigerator - I don't recommend storing in the refrigerator as this may dry them out!
+• Don’t store them in the refrigerator – I don’t recommend storing them in the refrigerator as this may dry them out!
 Store at room temperature or freeze until ready to use.
 Once ready to use place toppings on them and enjoy.

 • Get creative and have fun with toppings!

-More delicious dessert to try
+More delicious desserts to try

 Red Velvet Brownie Cup on a white mini cake stand.
 Filled with no bake cheesecake and topped off with chopped strawberries and red sugar